jonom/silverstripe-environment-awareness/readme.md

-# Environment Awareness for SilverStripe
+# Environment Awareness for Silverstripe

 Have you ever thought you were working locally, and deleted something from the live site?
 Me too!
 I guess we don't look at the URL bar enough.
 This module adds a notice to the CMS and front-end to let you know which environment you are working in.